Hiking in Redwood National Park

 Redwood National park

-Home to the legendary Fern Canyon and Lady Bird Johnson Grove, this massive park was established in 1968.
-Fern Canyon is well known for it’s seclusion and unique beauty that comes with that seclusion.
-There is a creek that runs through the canyon, so make sure to bring clothes that your willing to get a little wet in.
+This massive park, established in 1968, is home to the legendary Fern Canyon and Lady Bird Johnson Grove.
+Fern Canyon is well known for its seclusion and unique beauty.
+A creek runs through the canyon, so make sure to bring clothes that you’re willing to get a little wet in.
+This is one of the best places for hiking in the Redwoods!

 Trinidad Head Loop Trail